sagar87/tensorsignatures/docs/tutorials.rst

-Note, that we can reconstruct the :math:`p\times n` mutation count matrix, which usually serves as an input for conventional mutational signature analysis, by summing over all dimensions except the last two (representint base substitution types and samples respectively).
+Note, that we can reconstruct the :math:`p\times n` mutation count matrix, which usually serves as an input for conventional mutational signature analysis, by summing over all dimensions except the last two (representing base substitution types and samples respectively).
 The following code illustrates this operation.

 >>> snv_collapsed = snv.sum(axis=(0,1,2,3,))